 Conservative Treatment (non-surgical)

-Depending on the cause of the deformity, a surgeon may recommend an Achilles tendon lengthening, or a gastrocnemius recession to help with the stretching of the tendons and muscles of the calf.
+Depending on the cause of the deformity, a surgeon may recommend an Achilles tendon lengthening or a gastrocnemius recession to help with the stretching of the tendons and muscles of the calf.
 Bone spurs or other bone blocking range of motion may be removed in order to help flex the ankle.
-Each patient’s specific needs will vary, and your surgeon will help to determine the best surgery, if it is indicated.
+An external fixator may be required to perform gradual correction of a severe, recalcitrant equinus deformity.

-The International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible as our doctors approach these problems from in both a podiatric and orthopedic perspective.
-With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
+The International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible as our doctors approach these problems from both a podiatric and orthopedic perspective.
+With a collective experience of over thirty years helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Our patients benefit from our team-centered approach with expert surgeons and specialized physician assistants, nurses and physical therapists.
-We help patients with equinus foot deformity achieve their best possible result.
+We help patients with equinus foot and ankle deformity achieve their best possible result.